 At first, the investment in automated testing might seem cost prohibitive, especially if you’re a smaller company.
 But analysis has shown that, over time, automated testing pays for itself.

-As mentioned previously, automated testing frees you up to focus on larger issues such as customer needs, functionality and improvements.
+Automated testing frees you up to focus on larger issues such as customer needs, functionality and improvements.
 Automated testing also reduces the cost and need for multiple code revisions, so over the course of time, the investment pays out.
 In addition, each time the source code is modified, the software tests can be repeated.
 Manually repeating these tests is costly and time-consuming, but automated tests can be run over and over again at no additional cost.
 An additional way to see ROI for your automated testing is with parallel testing.
 Rather than running individual tests one after the other, parallel testing enables you to run multiple automated tests at the same time.
 This dramatically cuts down on the time it takes you to execute your automated tests.

 The reality is, there is no “better” or “worse” in the automated vs. manual debate, there’s just “different.”
 Each approach has its own advantages and disadvantages.
 Manual testing is performed by a human sitting in front of a computer carefully going through application via SQL and log analysis, trying various usage and input combinations, comparing the results to the expected behavior and recording the results.
 Automated testing is often used after the initial software has been developed.
 Lengthy tests that are often avoided during manual testing can be run unattended.
 They can even be run on multiple computers with different configurations.